joe0629/Software-Carpentary-Final-Project-/README.md

 # Software-Carpentry-Final-Project: Gobang Game (Five in a Row)

 ## Introduction
 The **Gobang Game (Five in a Row)** is a two-player strategy game where players alternately place stones (X and O) on a 15x15 grid.
-The objective is to align five of their stones in a row—horizontally, vertically, or diagonally before their opponent.
+The objective is to align five of their stones in a row (horizontally, vertically, or diagonally) before their opponent.
 The first one to reach the objective wins.

 This project demonstrates fundamental software development practices, including the use of Tkinter for GUI design, logical game implementation, and unit testing with Python's `unittest`.